zio/zio/docs/datatypes/contextual/index.md

 * Providing the ability to write more modular applications.
 So we can plug in different implementations for different purposes without a major modification.

-It is not mandatory but ZIO encourages us to follow this principle by bundling related functionality as an interface by using _Module Pattern_.
+It is not mandatory but ZIO encourages us to follow this principle by bundling related functionality as an interface by using _Service Pattern_.

 The core idea is that a layer depends upon the interfaces exposed by the layers immediately below itself, but is completely unaware of its dependencies' internal implementations.